MLanguage/mlang/README.md

 ## Known Limitations

-The code released by the DGFiP is not complete as of September 2019.
+The code released by the DGFiP is not complete as of September 2020.
 Indeed, in order to correctly compute the amount of taxes for a fiscal household, the DGFiP executes the M program several times, each time changing the values of some variables to enable or disable parts of the computation.

-The DGFiP has not published the details of this iterative computation.
-Hence, until they do, the amounts of taxes computed by Mlang-generated programs are usually false (except on very simple situations).
+The DGFiP has not published the source code of this iterative computation.
+However, the authors of Mlang have come up with a new DSL called M++, used for describing the logic of this iterative computation.
+Currently, the authors have transcribed the unpublished source code into the `2018.mpp` file, which has been tested only for the computation of taxes for the 2018 income.

 ## Contributors